pass-culture/pass-culture-app-native/doc/standards/testStrategy/GeneralGuidelines.md

   - if you used `isTouch` or `isNative`
     -> in that case, you should use userEvent instead of fireEvent

-use `MyComponent.test.ts` if there is no render, for example when testing a hook
+use `useSomeHook.test.ts` if there is no render, for example when testing a hook

 **Do not use** `MyComponent.test.tsx` without `.web` or `.native`